 This past year some of the most dangerous and destructive wildfires in history spread across California and areas of the southwest.
 More than 8500 fires burned close to 2 million acres in cities like Los Angeles, Houston and Phoenix.
-Unfortunately thousands of homes were destroyed and the fires even claimed many lives.
+Unfortunately thousands of homes were destroyed and the fires even claimed many lives and some places have a history that is significant to mention such as Malibu recovery from wildfires.

 The fire blazed through some of the most treasured parts of LA including Malibu, where many people lost their homes.
 Those in need of a place to stay were placed in shelters but after the shelters closed, many were still struggling to find short term housing.
 FEMA provided only a limited number of temporary housing units and many were forced to live in tents and vehicles throughout the cold, rainy winter.